 Project

-“Radicalization Monitoring System and Transfer Platform” (MOTRA) is a research network funded by the Federal Ministry of Education and Research and the Federal Ministry of the Interior and Community in the context of civil security research.
+“Monitoring System and Transfer Platform for Radicalization” (MOTRA) is a research network in the context of civil security research funded by the Federal Ministry of Research, Technology and Space (BMFTR), the Federal Ministry of the Interior (BMI) and the Federal Ministry of Education, Family, Senior Citizens, Women and Youth (BMBFSFJ).

 Radicalization, extremism and terrorism are phenomena that repeatedly pose major challenges to societies around the world to a greater or lesser extent.
 An increasing politically and, in some cases, religiously (Islamist) motivated radicalization is currently being observed in Germany.
 This development is reflected, among other things, in politically motivated crime and violence as well as in forms of expressive hate crime.
 Radicalized violence has the potential to endanger a society that is based on freedom and democracy and relies on tolerance.
 Accordingly, MOTRA sees the prevention and combating of radicalized violence as a task for society as a whole - MOTRA wants to make a contribution to this.